zayman2045/funder/README.md

 ## Overview

 Funder leverages the power of blockchain technology to provide a secure, high-performance, and cost effective transaction platform.
 It is built on the Solana devnet blockchain, utilizing Typescript and Next.js for the frontend and Rust for the on-chain code.
-Once a user connects their Phantom wallet, the Funder UI provides access to a wallet dashboard and two custom on-chain programs:
+Once a user connects their Phantom wallet, the Funder UI provides access to a wallet dashboard and a custom on-chain program:

 * Game Reviews
     * A review system where users can read and write reviews for their favorite video games
-* Tokens
-    * TODO

 ## Getting Started